thesheppard/TMDB-Movies/README.md

 ## TMDB

-This product uses the TMDB API but is not endorsed or certified by [TMDB](https://themoviedb.org) It shows the most popular movies on the home page by popularity and has a search function to find details on any movie you're looking for
+This product uses the TMDB API but is not endorsed or certified by [TMDB](https://themoviedb.org) It shows the most popular movies on the home page by popularity and has a search function to find details on any movie you're looking for.

 ## How to use